Exploring your aesthetic options?

 Who Should Avoid or Wait on a Neck Lift

-- Pregnancy or breastfeeding; elective surgery should wait.
+• Pregnancy or breastfeeding; elective surgery should be postponed.

 “Not now” often means “not yet.”
 Optimizing health and timing can convert a borderline case into a strong candidate.